aaronkai/reflectionsForLent/src/pages/reflections/week-1/8-week-1_day5.md

 ---
 layout: ../../../layouts/ReflectionLayout.astro
 title: Thursday After First Sunday of Lent
-scripture: Attend and see if there be any sorrow like unto my sorrow.
-Lam. i.
-12.
 subtitle: It was fitting that Christ should be Crucified with the Thieves
 day: 8
 ---